16. Debugging

 Note

 The point here is to take your time and think about every line of code.
-Rushing through and making assumptions will inevitably cause this strategy to fail.
+Rushing through and making assumptions will inevitably cause this strategy to fail — the program is behaving unexpectedly precisely because something you assumed was true, isn’t.

 16.3.3.
 Delta Debugging